Managing wellness in turbulent times

 Move your body

-The fresh air and connection to outside sights and sounds can boost your mood and lower your stress levels.
-If you’re able to walk outside in your neighbourhood while following current government advisements (including social distancing), try to walk outdoors for 30 minutes each day.
+Fresh air and connection to outside sights and sounds can boost your mood and lower your stress levels.
+Try walking outdoors for 30 minutes each day.
+Live near a wooded area?
+Try Shinrin Yoku – the Japanese practice of forest bathing (time.com).

 Limit your exposure to the news

 Continuous accessing of COVID-19 news can lead to feeling overwhelmed and anxious.
-While it’s important to stay informed, choose credible sources (like the Nova Scotia and Canadian government websites or the WHO) and limit the frequency of your updates.
-Find NSCC COVID-19 updates here
+While it’s important to stay informed, choose credible sources (like the Nova Scotia and Canadian government websites, WHO or NSCC COVID-19 updates) and limit the frequency that you check them.

 Seek out the good stuff

 Embrace silliness and laughter.
-Now is the time for cat videos to shine!
+Now is the time for cat videos (youtube.com) to shine!
 Find something that makes you smile and reminds you of humanity’s goodness.
-One source is Positive News, an e-magazine created by journalists seeking to highlight things that are going well.
+One source is Positive News (positive.news), an e-magazine created by journalists seeking to highlight things that are going well.

-Our nervous system and mood is nurtured when we engage in creating.
+Our nervous system and mood are nurtured when we engage in creating.
 Find some type of creative expression.
-Music, writing, knitting, drawing, building – it doesn’t matter if you’re “good at it”, it just matters that you do it.
+Music, writing, knitting, doodling – it doesn’t matter if you’re “good at it”, it just matters that you do it.